stn1slv/http-proxy-logger/README.md

   -port 8888
 ```
 Add `-responses=false` to log only requests or `-requests=false` to log only
 responses.
-Flags `-target` and `-port` may be used instead of the corresponding
+Add `-no-color=true` to disable colored output.
+Flags `-target` and
-environment variables.
+`-port` may be used instead of the corresponding environment variables.

 The proxy will forward traffic to the target and log each request/response pair
 using the format shown above.